This was a large terminus with 12 platforms in Glasgow. The main entrance was from St Enoch Square in the city centre.

-Platforms 1 and 2, the northernmost platforms, were separated by three tracks, the middle being a locomotive release line or carriage siding, and were approached both from Clyde Junction [CGU] to the south and Saltmarket Junction to the east.
+Platforms 1 and 2, the northernmost platforms, were separated by three tracks, the middle being a locomotive release line or carriage siding, and were approached both from Clyde Junction [CGU] to the south and Saltmarket Junction to the east (lines met at Stockwell Junction at the east end of the platforms).
 The platforms extended from under the trainshed out to above Stockwell Street.

 Platforms 3 and 4 were separated by three tracks and led to Clyde Junction [CGU].
 The centre line was a locomotive release line or carriage siding.
 These platforms extended out from the trainshed to above Stockwell Street.

 Platforms 5 and 6 were separated by two tracks and led to Clyde Junction [CGU].
 Following the extension of the station to the south platform six had a canopy which also served the new platforms to the south.

 The station had several signal boxes over time.
 A box first opened in 1876, with the station.
 The box was replaced in 1882 (when the chord to Saltmarket Junction opened).
 It was located closed to platforms 1 and 2, in the ^V^ of the junction between the curve to Clyde Junction [CGU] and curve to Saltmarket Junction.